-Trump Adds Ted Cruz, Tom Cotton, To List Of Potential SCOTUS Picks
+Trump Adds Ted Cruz, Tom Cotton To List Of Potential Supreme Court Picks

 Sen. Ted Cruz of Texas

-Stuart Kyle Duncan of Louisiana, judge on the Fifth Circuit Court of Appeals
+Stuart Kyle Duncan of Louisiana, judge on the 5th U.S. Circuit Court of Appeals

-Steven Engel of the District of Columbia, Assistant Attorney General for the Office of Legal Counsel at the Department of Justice
+Steven Engel of the District of Columbia, assistant attorney general for the Office of Legal Counsel at the Department of Justice

-Noel Francisco, former solicitor general
+Noel Francisco, former U.S. solicitor general

 Sen. Josh Hawley of Missouri

-James Oh of Texas, judge on the Fifth Circuit Court of Appeals
+James Ho of Texas, judge on the 5th Circuit

-Gregory Katsas of Virginia, judge on the District of Columbia Circuit Court of Appeals
+Gregory Katsas of Virginia, judge on the U.S. Court of Appeals for the District of Columbia Circuit

-Barbara Lagoa, a Florida judge on the 11th Circuit Court of Appeals
+Barbara Lagoa, a judge from Florida on the 11th U.S. Circuit Court of Appeals

-Christopher Landau of Maryland, United States Ambassador to Mexico
+Christopher Landau of Maryland, U.S. ambassador to Mexico

-Carlos Muñiz of Florida, justice on the Supreme Court of Florida
+Carlos Muñiz of Florida, justice on the Florida Supreme Court

-Martha Pacold of Illinois, judge on the District Court for the Northern District of Illinois
+Martha Pacold of Illinois, judge of the U.S. District Court for the Northern District of Illinois

-Peter Phipps of Pennsylvania, judge on the Third Circuit Court of Appeals
+Peter Phipps of Pennsylvania, judge on the 3rd U.S. Circuit Court of Appeals

-Sarah Pitlyk of Missouri, judge on the District Court for the Eastern District of Missouri
+Sarah Pitlyk of Missouri, judge of the U.S. District Court for the Eastern District of Missouri

-Allison Jones Rushing of North Carolina, judge on the Fourth Circuit Court of Appeals
+Allison Jones Rushing of North Carolina, judge on the 4th U.S. Circuit Court of Appeals

 Kate Todd of Virginia, deputy assistant to the president and deputy counsel to the president

-Lawrence VanDyke of Nevada, judge on the Ninth Circuit Court of Appeals.
+Lawrence VanDyke of Nevada, judge on the 9th Circuit